-▶ Open the error window
+Open the error window

-▶ To delete an individual error: Position the highlight on the error message and press the DELETE soft key.
+Clear individual errors: Position the highlight on the error message and press the DELETE soft key.

-► To delete all error messages: Press the DELETE ALL soft key.
+Delete all error messages: Press the DELETE ALL soft key.

 If the cause of the error has not been removed, the error message cannot be deleted.
 In this case, the error message remains in the window.